Curriculum & Requirements

 Residency Data

-The table below shows data on our students’ success in obtaining internships.
-Data are listed with reference to the year students matched for internship and began attendance.
-Note that our students are required to attend an APA- or CPA-accredited internship in order to meet degree requirements.
+The table below shows data on our students’ success in obtaining a placement in accredited residencies.
+Data are listed with reference to the year students attended residency.

 Of those who matched: